schemathesis/schemathesis/docs/stateful.rst

     If you need to run initialization code always at the beginning of each test scenario, use the :meth:`setup` hook instead.

-If you need more control and you'd like to provide the whole payload to your endpoint, then you can do it either by modifying the generated case manually or by creating a new one via the :func:`Endpoint.make_case` function:
+If you need more control and you'd like to provide the whole payload to your endpoint, then you can do it either by modifying the generated case manually or by creating a new one via the :func:`APIOperation.make_case` function:

 .. code-block:: python